Young scientists, innovators & techies, gather around! The

 It gives young scientists, inventors and researchers a chance to interact closely and discuss science with their peers and the general public.

-NSW is to help youth develop 21st century skills, with focus on scientific knowledge, creativity, critical thinking, problem-solving and teamwork through the enhancement of Science, Technology, Engineering and Mathematics (
+The importance of NSW is to help youth develop 21st century skills, with focus on scientific knowledge, creativity, critical thinking, problem-solving and teamwork through the enhancement of Science, Technology, Engineering and Mathematics (STEM) programmes.

 The Sub-Themes this year are: